OfficeDev/VBA-content/Access-VBA/articles/97f9bdc5-acde-ef74-f96a-d2daeb252911.md

  ' Display the Fields of the record
  For Each objField In objRecord.Fields
- Debug.Print objField.Name &amp; ": " &amp; objField.Value
+ Debug.Print objField.Name &; ": " &; objField.Value
  Next

  ' Copy the record to a new URL